emmalieker/LipParting/README.md

 The script tracks two inner-lip landmarks (indices 13 & 14) from MediaPipe's face landmarker and computes the normalised vertical gap between them.
 When the gap exceeds a threshold, a "MIMING" flag is shown on-screen.
 Events (start, end, duration) are logged and exported to CSV.

-The threshold is adjustable live via a GUI slider — useful because the optimal value varies between subjects (e.g., facial hair affects it).
+The threshold is adjustable live via a GUI slider — useful because the optimal value varies between subjects (e.g., facial hair and camera angle affect it).

 ## Quick start